Young woman reclines on couch holding a credit card and digital tablet.

 Thank you for your feedback

-6. Cashback Match: We’ll match all the cash back rewards you’ve earned on your credit card from the day your new account is approved through your first 12 consecutive billing periods or 365 days, whichever is longer, and add it to your rewards account within two billing periods.
-You’ve earned cash back rewards only when they’re processed, which may be after the transaction date.
+5. Cashback Match: We’ll match all the cash back you’ve earned on your credit card from the day your new account is approved through your first 12 consecutive billing periods or 365 days, whichever is longer, and add it to your rewards account within two billing periods.
+You earn cash back only when they’re processed, which may be after the transaction date.
 We will not match: rewards that are processed after your match period ends; statement credits; rewards transfers from Discover checking or other deposit accounts; or rewards for accounts that are closed.
-This promotional offer may not be available in the future and is exclusively for new cardmembers.
+This offer may not be available in the future and is exclusively for new cardmembers.
 No purchase minimums.

 • Legal Disclaimer: This site is for educational purposes and is not a substitute for professional advice.
 The material on this site is not intended to provide legal, investment, or financial advice and does not indicate the availability of any Discover product or service.
 It does not guarantee that Discover offers or endorses a product or service.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.